DainiusGelzinis/snake-game/README.md

 ## Introduction
-Welcome to the Snake Game!
-This is a classic game where you control a snake to eat food, grow in length, and try to avoid colliding with yourself or the borders.
-You can also choose the colour of the snake, and occaicionally the special berry appers, which boosts your speed once eaten.
+Welcome to the Snake Game, a modern take on the classic arcade game.
+In this version, you control a snake that grows in length as it eats food, while avoiding collisions with itself or the game borders.
+Players can customize the snake's color, and there's a special berry with a 20% chance of appearing, which temporarily boosts the snake's speed when consumed.
 ## Features

 ### 1. Snake Movement Logic